guyaevans/guyevans.github.io/content/posts/2023-12-10_onebag-for-travel-whats-in-my-2023-travel-bag/index.en.md

 ## The Bag

 Okay so now we know about onebag travel and some of its advantages, we need to choose a bag.
-I'll spare you most of my research as everyone has different criterias.
+I'll spare you most of my research as everyone has different criteria.
 Here are mine:

 The bag:
 * be cheap - no more than 100 Euros